aneeshram-01/aneeshram-01/README.md

 ### 🎸 Beyond Code

-When I’m not debugging routes or styling components, I’m:
+When I’m not debugging or styling components, I’m:
 - Jamming to EDM, Pop, or Rock 🎶
-- Binge-watching sci-fi movies and TV shows 📺
+- Binge watching sci-fi movies and TV shows 📺
 - Exploring new tech trends to stay inspired
+- Training MMA: Boxing and Jiu-Jitsu 🥋🥊

 ---